Food Network Magazine

 Food Network Magazine is a bi-monthly food entertainment magazine founded by Hearst Communications and Scripps Networks Interactive based on the latter's popular television network Food Network.
 The magazine debuted in 2008, originally as two newsstand-only test issues to be followed by the first official issue in June 2009.
-As of 2010, it reaches 5 million readers with each issue with a 1.35 million circulation.
+In 2010, it reached 5 million readers with each issue with a 1.35 million circulation.
 The magazine has its headquarters in New York City.

 History

 In October 2008, Hearst President Cathie Black announced that Hearst Magazines had partnered with Scripps Networks Interactive to develop Food Network Magazine.
 Maile Carpenter, who was working at Everyday with Rachael Ray, is the magazine's founding editor.
 The magazine started out with a 300,000 issue rate base guarantee to advertisers.
 Due to the significant growth of interest and subscribers generated by internet sales and television, that guarantee increased to 1.25 million after 9 issues in 2009-2010.